jordanmuskitta/Portfolio/index.md

 ### Project 3: Facial Recognition

 I want to explore deep and machine learning.
 In order to learn the basic of Convolutional Neural Networks, I decided to experiment with OpenCV.
 OpenCV is an opensource computer vision library that is available for python.
 I want to incorporate this facial recognition program to an artwork that I am currently developing.
+This project was more of an exploration of the OpenCV library.

 ### Project Objectives: